myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-24T15:20:35.422Z
 >
 > Yes agreed!
 Also it's interesting that Brazil formed a super cluster early on, but the invitation code did not propagate to Mexico and other countries in the immediate neighborhood, which is a large Spanish-speaking country.
 Perhaps they were afraid of the Mexican mafia.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-05-24T15:13:12.261Z
->
-> Companies favored by royalty flourish.
-This is the way of the world 😂

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-05-24T15:11:05.003Z
->
-> In fact, I have received several emails from Chinese devs who are active in Nostr!
-At least they are interested in Bluesky 🤔

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-05-24T15:09:41.109Z
->
-> Do Saudis like these social networking sites? 👀

----
 <!-- MY-BSKY_TIMELINE:END -->